 With the GO Vegas Explorer Pass, you can save time, money, and enjoy stress-free sightseeing.
 But don’t just take my word for it.
 Check out these TripAdvisor reviews.

 PRO TIP: Buy the pass online to save time and hassle.
 To buy the Las Vegas Explorer pass, click here to go to the official website.
 The pass is valid for 12 months from the date of purchase.

 What’s included in the Las Vegas Explorer Pass:

-The Las Vegas Explorer Pass is a multi-attraction card where you can choose to visit 3, 4, 5, or 7 top attractions all for ONE low price, including Hoover Dam, Stratosphere Tower, and the High Roller Observation Wheel.
+The Las Vegas Explorer Pass is a multi-attraction pass where you can choose to visit 3, 4, 5, or 7 top attractions all for ONE low price, including Hoover Dam, Stratosphere Tower, and the High Roller Observation Wheel.

 You also have the option to include a free Hop On Hop Off Bus Tour to enjoy at your leisure.
 For those not renting a car, this is a smart way to get around Las Vegas.

+Is the Explorer Pass worth it?
 Check out my honest review of the Las Vegas Explorer pass here.

 How to get your Las Vegas Explorer Pass:

 Step 1: Choose the pass which best suits your trip.
 You can visit 3, 4, 5 or 7 different attractions for one low price.
 Save up to 60% off vs. paying at the gate.
 You can click here to purchase your Vegas Pass from the official website.